ogibbo/chord-detection/README.md

-# Chord Detection
+# Visual Guitar Chord Detection

 Used hand-tracking techniques to train a neural network to detect the guitar chord a user is playing.
-As a beginner myself, I found it challenging to learn the basic chords, but once I learned them, practising became more enjoyable because I could learn new songs quicker.
-I thought an app like this could accelerate that process.
+As a beginner myself, I found it took a while to learn the basic chords, but once I learned them, practising became more enjoyable because I could learn new songs quicker.
+I thought an app like this could accelerate this initial process.

 ![demo](media/app.gif)

 ## Project Overview

-- **Hand Tracking:** Used Google’s MediaPipe computer vision framework to track hand movements and collect training data for chord detection.
+- **Hand Tracking:** Used Google’s MediaPipe computer vision framework to track hand movements and collect hand pose training data based on the chord being played.
-- **Model Training:** Trained a neural network using PyTorch with PyTorch Lightning to recognize different guitar chords based on hand positions.
+- **Model Training:** Trained a neural network using PyTorch with PyTorch Lightning to predict the chord being played in real time.
-- **Deployment:** Packaged the model into a containerized Streamlit application for easy access and use - ready to be deployed in the cloud (once I figure out how the docker container can access the host's webcam)
+- **Deployment:** Packaged the model into a containerized Streamlit application - ready to be deployed in the cloud (once I figure out how the docker container can access the host's webcam).

 ## Running the app